elenderg/PAL-1000/cal-4700-portugues/spal/Plain Portuguese Programming.md

 A spot has an x coord and a y coord.

 This is a picture of a spot, with the parts labeled.
-Note that I am using the nicknames of the fields here, as you probably will in your programs.
+Note que estou usando os apelidos dos campos aqui, como você provavelmente usará em seus programas.

 Spots are made from an x and a y, or you can get one from someplace else: